Saritasa/php-roles-simple/README.md

     'middlware' => 'role:admin'
 ]
 ```
-Middleware is registered by ServiceProvider, no need to register it manually.
+Middleware with alias is registered by service provider, no need to register it manually.

 Format is *role:role_slug*.

 Only one role is supported at current moment.

 If user does not have required role, **AccessDeniedHttpException** will be thrown

 ## Contributing